theship/jubu_site/docs/blog/posts/the-past-present-and-future.md

 for MkDocs throughout 2021 – __that's a new feature every 9,6 days__ –
 which was only possible because of the constantly improving funding situation.
-Following is a list of all features shipped in alphabetical order, some of which are still exclusively available to sponsors as part of [Insiders]:
+Following is a list of all features shipped in alphabetical order, some of which are still exclusively available to sponsors as part of [portfolio]:

 <div class="mdx-columns" markdown>